 What is Par Value?

-Otherwise known as the stated value per share, the par value of a share is the minimum share value at which a company issues shares to the public.
+The par value of a share, also known as the stated value per share is the minimum share value at which a company issues shares to the public.
 It is the nominal share amount that a company has stated on its stock certificate at the time issued.
 Par value bears no relation to the market value of shares.

 Typically, a company issues common shares in excess of their par value.
 However, companies issue bonds and preference shares close to par value.